If You Burn In A Tanning Bed Can You Tan The Next Day?

-Tanning beds offer a quick and effective way to build up a tan without needing to spend long periods in the sun outdoors.
+Tanning beds offer a quick and effective way to build up a tan without spending long periods in the sun outdoors.

-As helpful as tanning beds might be for building a tan, you need to remember that your skin can still burn, and your sunburn will look very different from the tan you were hoping for.
+As helpful as tanning beds might be for building a tan, you must remember that your skin can still burn, and your sunburn will look very different from the tan you were hoping for.

-Sunburn is a sign that your skin has been damaged, and you will only be multiplying this damage by exposing it to the one thing that caused the damage in the first place!
+Sunburn is a sign that your skin has been damaged, and you will only multiply this damage by exposing it to the one thing that caused it in the first place!

-Keep reading to find out more about what to do when you have burnt in a tanning bed, and when you could start tanning again.
+Keep reading to learn more about what to do when you have burned in a tanning bed and when you can start tanning again.

 Why You Should Not Tan When You Are Sunburned

-It can be very easy to develop a burn from a tanning bed, especially if your skin is fair or you have not built up a base tan yet.
+Developing a burn from a tanning bed can be very easy, especially if your skin is fair or you have not built up a base tan yet.

-There are lots of precautions you can take to prevent your skin from burning in a sunbed, but as it will still be exposed to UV rays, and even if you develop a tan, there is still damage being done to your skin.
+There are many precautions you can take to prevent your skin from burning on a sunbed, but your skin will still be exposed to UV rays, and even if you develop a tan, damage will still be done to your skin.

-The only thing that will happen when you try to tan when you are sunburned is that the sunburn will get worse, and you could end up with severe burning on your skin, blisters, and long-lasting damage.
+When you try to tan while sunburned, the only thing that will happen is that the sunburn will worsen, and you could end up with severe burning, blisters, and long-lasting damage.

 What Happens To Your Skin When You Tan Over A Burn?

-Even if you think that your red sunburn might turn into a tan over a few days, spending more time under UV rays after sunburning will likely cause your skin to peel after a few days, and this actually ends up removing some of the tan and leaving you with lighter patches.
+Even if you think your red sunburn might turn into a tan, spending more time under UV rays after sunburning will likely cause your skin to peel, removing some of the tan and leaving lighter patches.

-When your skin is exposed to too much UV radiation, it causes damage to your skin cells and mutations that could possibly lead to some serious damage and skin conditions later down the line.
+When skin is exposed to too much UV radiation, it damages skin cells and causes mutations that could possibly lead to serious damage and skin conditions later on.

-So, while you need UV rays to tan, you should limit how much you expose your skin to, and definitely not try to tan when you have a sunburn already.
+So, while you need UV rays to tan, you should limit exposure and avoid tanning when you already have a sunburn.

 Tanning Bed Burn – How Long To Wait?

-All skin heals differently once sunburned, and how severe the sunburn is also plays a role in how long you should wait before tanning again.
+All skin heals differently once it has been sunburned, and the severity of the sunburn also plays a role in how long it should be left before tanning again.

 How long your skin takes to heal from sunburn should be how long you wait to tan again.
 Here are the different levels of sunburn, and how long they typically take to heal: